 Please download, complete and submit the EoI form (below) and return to NJR Research firstname.lastname@example.org.

-The NJR Research Sub-committee will endeavour to respond to all requests within one month of receipt.
+The NJR Research Committee will endeavour to respond to all requests within one month of receipt.

-Following approval of an EoI, applicants will be invited to submit a full external or internal research request application.
-The relevant application form will accompany the invitation from the Research Sub-committee to submit a full application.
+Following approval of an EOI, applicants will be invited to submit a full external or internal research request application.
+The relevant application form will accompany the invitation from the Research Committee to submit a full application.

 3: Take note of the management pathway for applications